Employees Returning from Out-of-State Travel

 State of Hawaiʻi’s COVID-19 Pre-Travel Testing program for Hawaiʻi Inbound Travelers

-Everyone over the age of 18 is required to register online with the State of Hawaiʻi Safe Travels Program before traveling to Hawaiʻi or inter-island, and follow the required steps.
+Everyone over the age of 18 is required to register online with the State of Hawaiʻi Safe Travels Program before traveling to Hawaiʻi and follow the required steps.
 The 10-day quarantine will remain in place for those travelers who choose not to follow the pre-testing program and are not fully vaccinated.
 Go to hawaiicovid19.com/travel/getting-to-hawaii for more information.

 - Unvaccinated domestic (U.S.) and all international transpacific travelers are required to have a negative test result from a Trusted Testing and Travel Partner (TTTP) within 72 hours of their departure for the State of Hawaiʻi.
 If not, travelers are required to quarantine for 10-days upon arrival.
 Only test results from Trusted Testing and Travel Partner approved by the Hawaiʻi Department of Health will be accepted.

-- Transpacific and international travelers heading to Hawaiʻi must upload their negative test result to the Safe Travels system prior to departure or, as an alternative, bring a hard copy of their negative test result with them when boarding their flight.
+- Unvaccinated U.S. transpacific and all international travelers heading to Hawaiʻi must upload their negative test result to the Safe Travels system prior to departure or, as an alternative, bring a hard copy of their negative test result with them when boarding their flight.
 The State of Hawaiʻi highly recommends that all transpacific travelers departing for Hawaiʻi carry a hard copy of their negative test result as a backup.

-- Test results of transpacific and international travelers obtained after arriving in Hawaiʻi will not be accepted.
-Transpacific and international travelers who did not have a negative test result prior to departing for Hawaiʻi must self-quarantine for 10 days at the individual’s own expense, without exception.
+- Test results of unvaccinated transpacific and all international travelers obtained after arriving in Hawaiʻi will not be accepted.
+Unvaccinated transpacific and international travelers who did not have a negative test result prior to departing for Hawaiʻi must self-quarantine for 10 days at the individual’s own expense, without exception.

 - All incoming transpacific Hawaiʻi travelers will receive temperature checks upon arrival at the airport.
 Temperature scans will be taken via thermal temperature screening.
 Photos will be temporarily retained only for persons with elevated temperatures of 100.4 degrees F and above for identification and additional assessments by airport representatives.